-1 (a) What is meant by a marketing strategy?

-A marketing strategy is a strategy used by a market to help them to increase their market share to increase their demand for the product eq marketing Mix - promotion, price, place.
+Examples: Question 1 (a) Candidates were not identifying strategy as a way of achieving objectives.
+Some identified marketing mix which received marks, but many referred only to promotion/advertising.
+Define: (a) What is meant by a marketing strategy?
+A marketing strategy is a strategy used by a market to help them to increase their market share to increase their demand for the product of marketing Mix - promotion, price, place N